nephilim-solutions/python-library-template/README.md

 ### README.rst

-This file is going to be place both as a front page of your git repo and as a long description in `setup.py`
+This file is going to be placed both as a front page of your git repo and as a long description in `setup.py`

 Even though `Markdown` is a more popular option for GitHub based projects it